Penal laws against the Welsh

-The laws prohibited the Welsh from obtaining senior public office, the bearing of arms or buying property in English boroughs.
+Cumulatively, the laws prohibited the Welsh from obtaining senior public office, bearing arms or purchase property in English boroughs.
 Public assembly was forbidden, and Englishmen who married Welsh women were also prevented from holding office in Wales.

-The laws were reaffirmed in 1431, 1433 and 1471 although were inconsistently applied in practice.
-They were obsoleted with the Laws in Wales Acts under Henry VIII and finally repealed in 1624.
+They were reaffirmed in 1431, 1433 and 1471 although were inconsistently applied in practice.
+The laws became obsolete with the Laws in Wales Acts 1535 and 1542 under Henry VIII and were finally repealed in 1624.